Note

 img = image.Image(DISPLAY_WIDTH, DISPLAY_HEIGHT, image.ARGB8888)

-# Use IDE as the output display, allowing any resolution to be set
+# Use IDE as the output display, you can set any resolution and frame rate

 Display.init(Display.VIRT, width=DISPLAY_WIDTH, height=DISPLAY_HEIGHT, fps=60)